rxavier/econuy/README.md

 If [this screenshot](https://i.imgur.com/Ku5OR0y.jpg) gives you anxiety, this package should be of interest.

-# Webapp

-A webapp with a limited but interactive version of econuy is available at https://econ.uy.
+A webapp with a limited but interactive version of econuy is available at [econ.uy](https://econ.uy).
 Check out the [repo](https://github.com/rxavier/econuy-web) as well.

 # Installation